mti0224/hangman/README.txt

  * Refactored the easygui.py file into several smaller files to improve our ability to manage the code
  * Added callbacks to allow for more dynamic dialogs.
 See the docs for usage.
  * Added class access to dialogs so properties may be changed.
+ * in integerbox, allowed lower and upper bounds to be None which means they aren't checked.

 KNOWN ISSUES
 ------------